 Key Word Signing

-In lieu of LOTE, our college teaches all students Key Word Signing, a variant of Auslan.
+Our college teaches all students Key Word Signing, a variant of Auslan.

 Students and their Learning